LaurentJouron/Orange_County_Lettings/docs/source/description.rst

 Start
 *****

-Orange County Lettings is a start-up in the real estate rental sector.
-Being expanding in the United States, the company decided to expand its team.
-As a developer, you need to play an important role in improving the company’s site, both in terms of code and deployment.
-I had access to the site’s `GitHub repository <https://github.com/OpenClassrooms-Student-Center/Python-OC-Lettings-FR>`_.

 My mission is to set up and operate the site locally on my computer.
 Following the instructions of the README, it is possible to: